Sharanaakash13/Reinforcement-Learning/README.md

 This project involves three modules
 * Reinforcement learning algorithm
-* Ultra-sonic sensor module
+* Ultra-sonic sensor module - Input sensor to detect obstacle
-* Micro-controller module
+* Micro-controller module - Ardunio

-Q-Learning reinforcement learning algorithm is used which updates the Q-table

-The algorithm is trained in virtual environment by the Simulator called Webots Simulator.

-Pretrained Q-table is used to drive the bot in real time with exact simulation environment.

 ### Description of the Reinforcement learning script
 * The python script is an implementation of reinforcement learning, specifically Q-learning, for a smart car.
-* The car has an ultrasonic sensor to detect obstacles, and it can take three actions: go straight, turn left, or turn right.
-* The code uses the gym library to define the observation and action spaces.
+The car has an ultrasonic sensor to detect obstacles, and it can take three actions: go straight, turn left, or turn right.
+The code uses the gym library to define the observation and action spaces.
 The smart car class contains the following methods:

 * **__init__(self)**: initializes the smart car object and the ultrasonic sensor module.
 * **get_observations(self)**: reads the current distance from the ultrasonic sensor and returns it.